 Jamieson says the thrashing that Obama took over his "private sector" remark amounts to a case of what goes around, comes around.

 In 2008, Obama's campaign was merciless when Republican rival John McCain said during the midst of economic turmoil that "the fundamentals of the economy are strong."

-McCain was right, and was trying to serve as a voice of reassurance to a nervous public about what might happen next.
+McCain was right, and he was trying to serve as a voice of reassurance to Americans nervous about what might happen next.
 But Obama's campaign successfully turned the words into ads that painted the Republican as out of touch with the economic concerns of ordinary people.

 "That repeatedly aired ad increased the likelihood that people thought that McCain wasn't competent to handle the economy, and that is dramatically out of context," Jamieson said.
 "McCain's statement was inarticulate, but appropriate."